Syrian Armed Forces: Syrian transitional government (2024–present)

-On 26 December 2024, the "former forces of deposed leader Bashar al-Assad" killed 14 HTS fighters in the process of the HTS/new government capturing Mohammad Kanjo Hassan.
+On 26 December 2024, the "former forces of deposed leader Bashar al-Assad" killed 14 HTS fighters in the process of the new government capturing Mohammad Kanjo Hassan.
 General Hassan, the former chief of military justice and head of the field court, had been closely associated with the Sednaya Prison, where detainees had been often been brutally tortured.
-This has led to the Western Syria clashes (December 2024–present) against the new Syrian transitional government/regime.
+This has led to the Western Syria clashes against the Syrian transitional government.

 On 29 December 2024, Ahmed al-Sharaa announced the promotion of 42 individuals to the rank of Colonel, 5 to the rank of Brigadier General, and 2 to the rank of Major-General in the Syrian Army.
 This number included Defense Minister Abu Qasra and new Chief of the General Staff of the Syrian Armed Forces and Army Ali Noureddine Al-Naasan, who were both elevated to the rank of Major-General.
 In January 2025 the defense ministry said that it has met with over 60 armed groups and claimed that all of the armed groups agreed to be a part of the armed forces and reorganized into units. but they reject the SDF proposal of creating a Kurdish "bloc" within the armed forces.
-Later in February the SDF, the Democratic Autonomous Administration of North and East Syria, and the Syrian Democratic Council decided in a meeting that the SDF would merge with the Syrian army.
+Later in February the SDF, the Democratic Autonomous Administration of North and East Syria (DAANES), and the Syrian Democratic Council decided in a meeting that the SDF would merge with the Syrian army.

 On 8 March 2025, the Syrian Observatory for Human Rights reported that Syrian security forces and pro-government fighters had been involved in the mass killings of more than 750 Alawite civilians amidst clashes with supposed remaining pro-Assad groups in the western governorates of Syria.

 By June 2025, the Syrian transitional government had recruited half of its planned 200,000-man army by uniting various Syrian factions led by Hay'at Tahrir al-Sham, including 30,000 members of the Syrian National Army and 15,000 members of the Syrian Democratic Forces, as well as foreign fighters.
 Two-thirds of the senior commanders are HTS members.
 Reuters reported that the US gave the nod to Syria to integrate foreign fighters into its army.
+On August 2026, it was reported that following their agreement with President Ahmed al-Sharaa’s government, the Kurdish led Syrian Democratic Forces SDF have announced they have formally dissolved as an independent military force, following their integration into the Syrian Armed Forces.